 Through advanced assessment, specialized chiropractors detect subluxation and nerve system dysfunction missed by standard testing.
 Gentle adjustments restore alignment and reduce neurological stress.
 Targeted nutrition, diet changes, movement therapies, and environmental accommodations provide additional support.

-As nerve function improves, parents report better regulation of sensory input, behavior, sleep, focus, digestion, and more—addressing upstream factors perpetuating outward ASD symptoms.
+As the nervous system becomes more balanced, many parents report improvements in sensory processing, behavioral regulation, sleep quality, focus, and digestive function—addressing upstream factors perpetuating outward ASD signs.
 This empowers greater independence on the child’s unique journey.

 Neurologically-Focused Chiropractic Care and Autism

-Chiropractic care offers a unique, drug-free approach to helping children reach their potential, especially those struggling with developmental or neurological disorders like autism.
+Chiropractic care offers a unique, drug-free approach to helping children reach their potential, especially those struggling with developmental or neurological situations like autism.

 While traditional chiropractic focuses on the spine for pain relief and mobility, newer specialized techniques like Neurologically-Focused Chiropractic Care bring deeper neurological assessment and precision in correcting underlying dysfunction.